 Each day, I am overjoyed to homeschool my children, and my life has become richly blessed by educating my children in a home environment.
-Not only has God given me the opportunity to homeschool, but he has provided all the resources we need to both spiritually and materially accomplish our mission to educate our children.
+Not only has God allowed me to homeschool, but he has provided all the resources we need to both spiritually and materially accomplish our mission to educate our children.
 Yet, our experience in teaching our children through homeschooling would be incomplete without a community to share all our experiences, trials, lessons, joys, pictures, and lots of fun.
-Although the homeschool experience takes place at home, with most of the time being amongst siblings, the aspect of community fellowship is essential for a robust and healthy homeschool family life for your children, and yes, you too!
+Although the homeschool experience takes place at home, with most of the time being amongst siblings, community fellowship is essential for a robust and healthy homeschool family life for your children, and yes, you too!

 KNIT TOGETHER IN LOVE

 There will be school days that will be hard, and some days you’re going to feel like throwing in the towel.
 These challenging days are why being part of a homeschool community is so important.
 In the book of Colossians, Paul says, “That their hearts may be encouraged, being knit together in love, and attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and Christ, in whom are hidden all the treasures of wisdom and knowledge.”
 (Col 2:2-3) The Lord wants to knit us together so we can encourage one another to stay the course, persevere thru the trials we face, and grow together in the knowledge of His Word.